 Do I need vaccinations to visit India?

 The World Health Organisation (WHO) recommends that all travellers are up-to-date with their routine vaccinations; measles, mumps, rubella, diphtheria, tetanus, pertussis (whooping cough), hepatitis B, polio, influenza and pneumococcal.
 These vaccinations are given as part of the National Immunisation Program (NIP).
-For a full list please refer to the NIP schedule, available here.
+For a full list please refer to the NIP schedule, available here. .
+In some cases, you may need a booster or re-vaccination against a disease to ensure you still have immunity.

 Other diseases that are considered a risk in India include hepatitis A, hepatitis B, and typhoid.
 Your doctor will be able to let you know which vaccinations are recommended for you, based on the time of year, destination/s, activities planned and the duration of your stay.